userravs/digitalocean-nim-gpu-monitoring/docs/prometheus-setup.md

 You should see DCGM Exporter endpoints being scraped by the `gpu-metrics` job.

+**Note**: If GPU metrics are not showing up, the additional scrape configuration may need to be applied manually.
+See the troubleshooting section below.

 ## Using Grafana

 **For comprehensive Grafana setup and configuration, see [docs/grafana-setup.md](grafana-setup.md)**